ppkantorski/Ultrahand-Overlay/README.md

 ### Quick Install (Recommended)

 Download the latest [`sdout.zip`](https://github.com/ppkantorski/Ultrahand-Overlay/releases/latest/download/sdout.zip) and extract it to the root of your SD card.
 It includes everything needed: `nx-ovlloader`, `ovlmenu.ovl`, language files, themes, sound packs, and the required folder structure.
+Launch Ultrahand with the default hotkey (`ZL+ZR+DDOWN`) or any Tesla-compatible combo.

 ### Manual Install